COSCRAD/coscrad/README.md

 #### Coscrad Frontend (frontend)

-**In Progress**
+To run just the front-end, run
+> > nx serve coscrad-frontend

+To run the front-end and back-end concurrently from a single command, run
+> > npm run serve:all

 ## Workflow

 For convenience we have included a quality check script.
-This script will run lint, jest tests and build for the front-end (coscrad-frontend) and back-end (api).
+This script will run lint, Jest tests and build for the front-end (coscrad-frontend) and back-end (api), and run the `e2e` tests via Cypress for the entire COSCRAD core.

 > > npm run quality-check:coscrad